1. A Step-by-Step Guide to Growing Out a Pixie Cut

 3. Flirty and Adorable

 This flirty and adorable haircut will look great for about another two months until your next trim.
 When you’re back in the chair, have your stylist cut the back short again, and give you just a quick shape up and trim.
 This will polish your cut and allow you to more easily transition into the next phases of hair metamorphosis.

 4. Creative Accessorizing

 This is the most challenging phase yet, but if you can make it through the next two months of weirdness, you’ll officially be in the clear.
-This portion of the grow out generally teeters between full on mullet and shag.
+This portion of the grow-out generally teeters between full-on mullet and shag.
 If you can time this phase to happen in the winter months, all the better!
-Regardless, have hats, clips, headbands, flowers and head scarves aplenty for creative accessorizing.
+Regardless, have hats, clips, headbands, flowers, and headscarves aplenty for creative accessorizing.
 After eight weeks, have your stylist trim the bottom layer in the back to get you working towards a bob.
-Don’t worry, it get’s better from here!
+Don’t worry, it gets better from here!

 5. The Bob Phase

 Phew!
-Finally you have entered into bob territory.
+Finally, you have entered into bob territory.
 You made it past the first big hump, and you’re doing a great job.
-Now is the time for bangs! you will feel so much better with a little bob and bangs after all that mullet fuss.
+Now is the time for bangs! you will feel so much better with a little bob and bangs, after all, that mullet fuss.
 Discuss bang options with your stylist and don’t be afraid to get creative.